grand-mother/reconstruction/README.md

 TrigTime is given in nanoseconds wrt earliest trigger in coinc.

 Output files are:
-- R[RunId]_planerecons.txt with format [CoincId UnixTime Mult Theta dTheta Phi dPhi Chi2 Signif]
+- -R[RunId]_planerecons.txt with format [CoincId UnixTime Mult Theta dTheta Phi dPhi Chi2 Signif]

 Theta and Phi are given in GRAND conventions.
-- R[RunId]_sphrecons.txt with format [CoincId UnixTime Mult x y z t@source Chi2 Signif]
+- -R[RunId]_sphrecons.txt with format [CoincId UnixTime Mult x y z t@source Chi2 Signif]

 where (x,y,z) are given in TREND coordinates.
-To be done (04/12/2017): change code to match GRAND referential & angular conventions
+To be done (04/12/2017): change code to write (x,y,z) in GRAND referential.

 # Build